cedricwalter/cedricwalter.github.io/_posts/helicopter/2004-10-05-thunder-tiger-raptor.md

 ## Modifications

-– Replace all ball link with schluter ball link (much more stronger)
+– Replace all ball link with Schluter ball link (much stronger)
-– Follow carefully the supplemental manual fron Fritz The Cat
+– Follow carefully the supplemental manual from Fritz The Cat

 ## Equiped with